DanBricklin/socialcalc/README.txt

 This is a fork of Dan Bricklin's SocialCalc (http://github.com/DanBricklin/socialcalc), with the following modifications made for the Drupal Sheetnode module (http://drupal.org/project/sheetnode):

+2012-03-25
+* Change positioning strategy to use position:relative parents
+* Use DOM element.getBoundingClientRect() to calculate element offset

 2011-07-04
 * Support multiple sheets per page.